 Our office is located in the heart of Tacoma's Stadium District, with plenty of lunch or coffee options within walking distance and beautiful Wright Park just minutes away.

 Mass transit allowance for local travel

 Our internships offer the opportunity to gain practical, real world experience in ecological economics.
 Interns work directly with project leads to support a broad range of efforts, from research and GIS analysis to business support and communications.

 We encourage both graduate and undergraduate students eligible for work-study to apply.
 All internships are unpaid, but we do grant positions to in-state financial aid work study recipients or in- or out-of-state (or country) volunteers.

-Internship seekers may submit a cover letter, a current resume, a writing sample (i.e. a paper from school) and a letter of recommendation to firstname.lastname@example.org.
+Interested?
+Please submit your resume, cover letter, writing sample, and letter of recommendation to email@example.com.